Using Allas and Lumi-O from LUMI supercomputer

-In this example we do the installation to the /project area of a project so that all project members can utilize these tools.
+In this example we do the installation to the /project area in Lumi so that all project members can utilize these tools.
 In this example we use example project 462000007.
-Please use your own project number when installing these tools for your own project.
+Please use your own project number when installing these tools for your own use.

-Once you have logged in to Lumi, move to the /project disk area of the project and make there a directory called allas.
+Once you have logged in to Lumi, move to the /project disk area and make there a directory called allas.

 cd /project/project_462000007 mkdir allas cd allas